 When you think of crime movie, there are going to be robberies.
 From day one Raymond and I said, “No, we’re not going to do it like that because this is not a conventional mob crime movie.”
 This is about two young people who are madly, hopelessly in love, right?
 They are hopelessly in love and they have decided to rob the social clubs when they learned from Sammy “The Bull” Gravano, there were no guns in clubs.

 Wise guys and guns in clubs don’t go together.
 So Tommy thinks it will be easy to rob them.
 Tommy takes their money, he humiliates them.
 Because his father was basically tortured to death, there’s a kind of vengeance level there.
 And the crime involved was just palpable so I said look we have to write a very memorable love scene.
 So that basically takes care of them.
-Element number one, there love scene, we hear snippets of it throughout the movie and at the end you get the big impression of it, that’s one level.
+Element number one, their love scene.
+We hear snippets of it throughout the movie and at the end you get the big impression of it, that’s one level.

 Then the other level, what do we do about the scary wise guy?
 So the biggest and the scariest of the wise guys is Andy Garcia who plays Big Al. Big Al isn’t scary anymore.
 Big Al is coming to term with the fact that his son is dead, what he’s got is his grandson.
 All he wants to do is make food in the kitchen, look after his little boy.
 That doesn’t need action.
 That needs a delicate touch because really you want to feel for Big Al, you wanna feel his relationship with his grandson, and then his dead son and you do feel that.
 Then you have those robberies, and in order to get the robberies where we want then Raymond had a song and we decided to, he wanted an Italian style, an Italian pop song from the 60’s.
 He thought the guys would be listening to that and it would be an Italian.
 And Raymond said “Why don’t we just write it?”
 So I said, “Fine.” e came up with the lyrics and I wrote the music.
 We have three songs in the movie.
 When they go to do the robberies, then you have the level of the robberies themselves and that’s the only tense music in the movie but even that is not really that tense.
 That’s kind of percussive with a lot of other stuff going on.
 It’s very rhythmic, it’s not angry, there’s no anger.
 It didn’t need that and the score didn’t need that.
 The score needed to be beautiful, and it needs to let you inside the inner voices of all the characters.
 The wise guys are sad, they are sad and they are old, and Rosie is crazy in love and silly and that’s kind of the tapestry there I think.